CyanSalt/roughness/docs/components/color-picker.md

   <template #default-value>

-  `var(--r-common-text-color)` if the value is not set, `var(--r-common-text-color)` in adjusting hue and saturation to be the same as the value else.
+  `var(--r-common-color)` if the value is not set, `var(--r-common-color)` in adjusting hue and saturation to be the same as the value else.

   </template>